Using Case Description Information to Reduce Sensitivity to Bias for the Attributable Fraction Among the Exposed: Introduction

 \subsection{Prior Work and Outline}

 In a case-referent study which compares cases who have some disease to referents who do not have the disease \citep{mantel1973synthetic, breslow1980statistical, holland1987causal}, \citet{small2013case} proposed a framework further defining a case to be a broad case or a narrow case by the magnitude of the response of each case.
 The proposed methodology can reduce sensitivity to bias by matching narrow cases to controls.
 This is because, under certain simple models, a narrower case definition yields a greater design sensitivity with fewer cases and is hence less sensitive to the hidden bias in a large sample.
-Hence, testing procedures such as the Mantel-Haenszel and Aberrant rank test are less sensitive to hidden bias when applied to narrow cases than broad cases.
-A similar phenomenon is discovered in the effect modification \citep{greenland1989ecological} when the heterogeneous effect of treatment appears across different subgroups of units.
-In the presence of the effect modification which is an interaction between a treatment and a pretreatment covariate controlled by matching, so that the effect of treatment is larger at some values of the covariate than at others, it is possible that the results are less sensitive to the hidden bias in the subgroup experiencing larger effects. \citet{hsu2013effect} discovered that when the magnitude of effect changes with an observed covariate that is controlled by matching with moderate stability, the results may be less sensitive to bias for a subset of pairs defined by the observed covariate.
+Therefore, testing procedures such as the Mantel-Haenszel and Aberrant rank test are less sensitive to hidden bias when applied to narrow cases than broad cases.
+A similar phenomenon exists when there is effect modification which is when there is a different treatment in different subgroups defined by a pretreatment covariate(s).
+In the presence of effect modification, it is possible that the results are less sensitive to bias in a subgroup experiencing larger treatment effects. \citet{hsu2013effect} discovered that when the magnitude of effect changes with an observed covariate that is controlled by matching with moderate stability, the results may be less sensitive to bias for a subset of pairs defined by the observed covariate.
 This is saying that assuming other things are equal, a greater effect tends to be less sensitive to hidden bias than a smaller effect.
 However, these articles only consider selecting units based on characteristics that are unaffected by the exposure.
 More and more attention has been focused on the danger of selection bias when units are selected based on characteristics that are affected by the exposure.
 Such research can be found in \citet{zhao2020note} and \citet{knox2020administrative} for example.

 The rest of this article is organized as follows.
 Section \ref{sec: review} introduces the setting and notation as well as a review of the attributable effect and a sensitivity analysis framework for unmeasured confounding.
 Section \ref{sec: method} proposes our methodology to conduct inference on the attributable fraction among the exposed and a sensitivity analysis framework for selection bias.
 Section \ref{sec: simulation} demonstrates the simulation results for a power study.
 We implement our proposed method with the motivating example in Section \ref{sec: case-studies}.
 Section \ref{sec: conclusion} presents a discussion.
 Proofs and additional simulation results can be found in the Appendix.
 Code is available on \url{https://github.com/dosen4552/Attributable-Fraction-Sensitivity-to-Bias}.